Ubehebe/r5js/README.md

 r5js is free software, licensed under [GPLv3](http://www.gnu.org/copyleft/gpl.html).

 ## Building
-r5js is built using [Bazel](https://bazel.build) version 0.13+.
-To build, install Bazel and run `git clone https://github.com/Ubehebe/r5js && bazel build //...`.
+r5js is built using [Bazel](https://bazel.build) version 0.24+.
+To build, install Bazel, clone this repository, and run `bazel build ...`.

 ## Running
+`bazel run repl` brings up an r5js interpreter using node.

-TODO: expose bazel targets for this
+TODO: expose a target for running in the browser.